 Enryaku-ji: A Complex in the Mountains

-Located on Mount Hiei, near Kyoto, Enryaku-ji is one of the most important monasteries of Japanese Buddhism.
+Located on Mount Hiei, near Kyoto, Enryaku-ji is one of the most important monasteries in Japanese Buddhism.
 Founded in the 8th century, it offers spectacular views and a serene atmosphere, ideal for meditation and spiritual exploration.

 Horyu-ji: The Oldest Temple in Japan

 Located in Nara, Horyu-ji is considered the oldest wooden temple in the world, dating back to the early 7th century.
-It is a UNESCO World Heritage Site and an architectural jewel that offers a fascinating glimpse into ancient Japan, with its five-story pagoda and impressive historical collection.
+It is a UNESCO World Heritage Site and an architectural gem that offers a fascinating glimpse into ancient Japan, with its five-story pagoda and impressive historical collection.

 Eikando Zenrin-ji: The Temple of Momiji